NuCivic/react-dash/README.md

 ```

 ## How it works
 Dashboard configuration is stored as a javascript object inside the file *src/settings.js*.
 It's a hierarchical representation of a dashboard, where components are represented by configuration objects.
 The *type* parameter determines what type of component will be rendered.
 The rest of the parameters, including *children*, are passed to the component as props.
-Use the *Div* component (see below) to create rows and columns (using the bootstrap grid system) in order to compose a dashbaord layout.
+Use the *Region* component (see below) to create rows and columns (using the bootstrap grid system) in order to compose a dashbaord layout.
 See _examples/settings.js_ for a complete example.